Keto Peach Cobbler with Fluffy Keto Biscuit

-They contain a moderate amount of carbs with 8 grams of net carbs per 100 grams, which is less than many popular fruits like blueberries – these contain 12 grams of carbs per 100g!
+They contain a moderate amount of carbs with 8 grams of net carbs per 100 grams, which is less than many popular fruits like blueberries – these contain 12 grams of carbs per 100 grams!

-So peaches may taste very sweet but they are actually not that high in carbs and can be eaten in moderation in a keto dessert.
+So peaches may taste very sweet, but they are actually not that high in carbs and can be eaten in moderation in a keto dessert.

 A keto cobbler recipe has a layer of juicy baked keto fruits topped with a buttery soft biscuit made of keto flours, sugar-free sweetener, and fat.